Kiwibank: Establishment period (2002–2010)

-2010–present day
+Since 2010

 Kiwibank announced an after tax profit of $21.2 million for the year ended 30 June 2011.

-In 2012 Kiwibank celebrated its ten-year birthday.
+In 2012, Kiwibank celebrated its ten-year birthday.
 The advertising campaign used 10-year-old Kiwis pledging what they're standing up for with New Zealand musician Neil Finn agreeing to the use of his song "Can you hear us?" re-recorded by Jeremy Redmore of Midnight Youth.
 It was the first time the artist had allowed one of his tracks to be used by a commercial entity.
 The proceeds from the first 20,000 downloads of the soundtrack went to the NZ Music Foundation of which Finn is patron.

 In 2012, the bank also released an iPhone mobile banking app, following the roll out of a redesigned Kiwibank website.
-Standard & Poor lowered Kiwibank's credit rating one level from AA- to A+ (outlook stable) and Kiwibank reported a record after tax profit of $79.1 million for the year ended 30 June 2012.
+Standard & Poor lowered Kiwibank's credit rating one level from AA− to A+ (outlook stable) and Kiwibank reported a record after tax profit of $79.1 million for the year ended 30 June 2012.

 In 2014, Kiwibank launched its "Independence" advertising campaign where it "compares itself to anyone who has ever immigrated to New Zealand".

-In 2016, New Zealand Post announced a successful completion of the sale of 47 percent of Kiwibank to the New Zealand Superannuation Fund (25 percent) and the Accident Compensation Corporation (ACC) (22 percent).
-The $494 million deal values KGHL at $1,050 million and retains NZ Post as the majority owner of Kiwibank as well as keeping the bank fully New Zealand owned.
+In 2016, New Zealand Post announced the successful completion of the sales of 25 percent of Kiwibank to the New Zealand Superannuation Fund and 22 percent to the Accident Compensation Corporation.

 On 22 August 2022, the New Zealand Government purchased Kiwibank's holdings company Kiwi Group Holdings for an estimated NZ$2.1 billion.
 As a result, the Government acquired full control of the state-owned bank from the New Zealand Superannuation Fund, ACC, and New Zealand Post.
 In response to the Government's purchase of Kiwibank, KiwiSaver providers opined that the Government could have offered to partially sell shares to the public.
 The opposition ACT Party's leader David Seymour called for a partial sale of Kiwibank's shares to pension funds.
 Similarly, the opposition National Party questioned the Labour Government's ability to run Kiwibank.